 10: Provide an excellent fulfilment service.

-This includes regular order checks, prompt query response and sending confirmation after sale.
+This includes regular order checks, prompt query response and sending confirmation after the sale.
 Only use reputable third-party sellers and always keep your promises.
 State the delivery options in a prominent position on your listing and include more granular detail in the FAQs.

 11: Manage your inventory.